Frequently Asked Questions

 Grantees may be asked to participate in any combination of these activities.
 The Foundation’s evaluation team will then work with grantees to help them understand expectations, answer any questions and provide support throughout the evaluation process.
 We focus on ensuring that our evaluation practices do not create an undue burden on grantees.

 We welcome your questions or feedback about the evaluation process.
-If you have specific questions about the evaluation model or the evaluation expectations, contact Kelci Price, director of research and evaluation at 303.953.7920.
+If you have specific questions about the evaluation model or the evaluation expectations, contact Kelci Price, director of Learning and Evaluation at 303-953-7920.

 3. What type of grant support does the Foundation provide?

-Typically, we consider grants for project, general operating support and capacity building, but funding opportunity and grant program criteria will detail this type of information per opportunity.
+Typically, we consider grants for project, general operating support and capacity building, but funding criteria will detail this type of information on the specific funding page.
 On occasion, we also consider requests for capital funding if the proposed efforts have a demonstrable link to our community outcomes.
-In each case, funding opportunity and grant program criteria guide specifically what will be funded and in general we define these areas as follows:
+In each case, funding criteria guide specifically what will be funded and in general we define these areas as follows:

 - Project: specific sets of activities carried out over a defined period of time.